Atlantic Canadian Conference on Energy System Modelling

 • Peter Craig - Nova Scotia Department of Natural Resources and Renewables

-Session 2 - Scenarios of Uncertainty: Navigating Through Emerging Energy Trends
+Session 2 - Scenarios of Uncertainty: Navigating Through Emerging Energy Trends (10:55am - 12:30pm AT)

 Dedicated to exploring future scenarios, this panel discusses the challenges and uncertainties in predicting energy trends.
 It highlights the role of energy models in illuminating these paths and the importance of adaptable and responsive policy frameworks in an evolving energy landscape.